sashirestela/slimvalidator/README.md

     ```

 ### @ObjectType
-- **Description**: Checks that the type of an object is one of a list of candidate types.
+- **Description**: Checks that the type of an object matches a specific schema pattern.
+Supports direct objects, collections, nested collections, maps, and maps with collection values.
-- **Applies to**: Fields of the Object type, including Collection of objects or Collection of Collection of objects.
-Collection can be any subinterface such as: List, Set, etc.
+- **Applies to**: Fields of the Object type, including various collection and map structures.
 - **Parameters**:
+    - _schema_: The schema pattern to validate against.
+Options: DIRECT, COLL, COLL_COLL, MAP, MAP_COLL.
+By default is DIRECT.
-    - _baseClass_: A candidate base class for the field.
+    - _baseClass_: Array of candidate base classes for the field.
 Mandatory.
-    - _firstGroup_: A boolean to indicate if the type is a Collection of the base class.
-By default is false.
+    - _keyClass_: The class type for map keys when using MAP or MAP_COLL schema.
+By default is void.class.
-    - _secondGroup_: A boolean to indicate if the type is a Collection of Collection of the base class.
-By default is false.
+    - _maxSize_: The maximum size of the outer collection or map.
+By default is Integer.MAX_VALUE.
-    - _maxSize_: The greatest size of the first Collection if set.
-By default is 0.
+    - _maxInnerSize_: The maximum size of inner collections.
+By default is Integer.MAX_VALUE.
-- **Error messages for each @ObjectType**:
-    - If only _baseClass_ was set and the field type does not match:
+    - _maxChecks_: The maximum number of items to check for performance optimization.
+By default is 20.
+    - _allowNull_: Whether to allow null values in collections or maps.
+By default is true.
+    - _allowInnerNull_: Whether to allow null values in inner collections.
+By default is true.
-        - _{baseClass}_
+- **Schema Types**:
-    - If _firstGroup_ was set and the field is not Collection of the baseClass:
+    - _DIRECT_: Validates direct object types (baseClass)
-        - _Collection<{baseClass}>_
+    - _COLL_: Validates Collection\<baseClass>
-    - If _firstGroup_ and _maxSize_ were set and the field is not a Collection of the baseClass or collection size is greater than maxSize:
-        - _Collection<{baseClass}> (max {maxSize} items)_
-    - If _firstGroup_ and _secondGroup_ were set and the field is not a Collection of Collection of the baseClass:
-        - _Collection<Collection<{baseClass}>>_
+    - _COLL_COLL_: Validates Collection<Collection\<baseClass>>
-    - If _firstGroup_, _secondGroup_ and _maxSize_ were set aand the field is not a Collection of Collection of the baseClass or first collection size is greater than maxSize:
-        - _Collection<Collection<{baseClass}>> (max {maxSize} items)_
+    - _MAP_: Validates Map<keyClass, baseClass>
+    - _MAP_COLL_: Validates Map<keyClass, Collection\<baseClass>>
-- **Error message for all @ObjectType**:
+- **Error messages**:
-    - If the field type does not match any ObjectType:
-        - _type must be or {msg for ObjectType 1} or {msg for ObjectType 2} ... or {msg for ObjectType N}._
+    - Dynamically generated based on schema type and configuration parameters
 - **Example**:
     ```java
+    // directReference could be: String or Integer
+    @ObjectType(baseClass = {String.class, Integer.class})
+    private Object directReference;

+    // mapReference could be: Map<String, Double> or Map<String, Integer>
+    @ObjectType(schema = Schema.MAP, keyClass = String.class, baseClass = {Double.class, Integer.class})
+    private Object mapReference;

+    // multiSchemaReference could be: String or List<String> or List<List<String>>
-    @ObjectType(baseClass = String.class)
+    @ObjectType(baseClass = {String.class})
-    @ObjectType(baseClass = String.class, firstGroup = true, maxSize = 2)
+    @ObjectType(schema = Schema.COLL, baseClass = {String.class}, maxSize = 2)
-    @ObjectType(baseClass = String.class, firstGroup = true, secondGroup = true, maxSize = 2)
+    @ObjectType(schema = Schema.COLL_COLL, baseClass = {String.class}, maxSize = 2)
-    Object reference;
+    private Object multiSchemaReference;
     ```

 ### @Valid